canbulgay/canbulgay/README.md

-<h1 align="center">A simple javascript lover from Turkey</h1>
+<h1 align="center">Not Talk, Only Javascript</h1>
-<h3 align="center">I'am a software developer with 3+ years of broad experience in back end development with the goal of learning and mastering front end development.</h3>
+<h3 align="center">Hey!
+I'am a software developer with 4+ years of experience in full stack development with passion of learning and kindness.</h3>

 <details>